esamattis/piler/README.md

 ## Supported preprocessors

-For JavaScript the only supported one is [CoffeeScript][] and the compiler is included in Piles.
+For JavaScript the only supported one is [CoffeeScript][] and the compiler is included in Pile.

-CSS-compilers are not included in Piles.
+CSS-compilers are not included in Pile.
 Just install what you need using [NPM][].

   * [Stylus][] with [nib][] (npm install stylus nib)
   * [LESS][] (npm install less)

-Adding support for new compilers should be [easy](https://github.com/epeli/node-piles/blob/master/lib/compilers.coffee).
+Adding support for new compilers should be [easy](https://github.com/epeli/node-pile/blob/master/lib/compilers.coffee).
 Feel free to contribute!

 ## Installing

 From [NPM][]

-    npm install piles
+    npm install pile

 ## Contact